-What you must pay when Services that are covered for you you get these services Dental services \$10 copayment for each office visit for Medicare-covered In general, preventive dental services (such as cleaning, benefits. routine dental exams, and dental x-rays) are not covered by Original Medicare.
-However, Medicare currently pays for dental services in a limited number of circumstances. specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
+Services that are covered for you What you must pay when you get these services treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
-In addition, we cover: We cover limited dental services performed by a dentist as incident to and as an integral part of a covered procedure or service.
-This does not include services in connection with care, treatment, filling, removal or replacement of teeth.
+In addition, we cover: Our plan covers additional dental coverage not covered by Original Medicare.
+Please see Chapter 4, Section 2.2 for information on supplemental dental coverage available for an extra monthly premium.
 Prior authorization may be required from our plan.
 Referral may be required from your network provider.
-There is no coinsurance, Depression screening copayment, or deductible for We cover one screening for depression per year.
-The an annual depression screening must be done in a primary care setting that can screening visit. provide follow-up treatment and/or referrals.
-There is no coinsurance, Diabetes screening copayment, or deductible for We cover this screening (includes fasting glucose tests) if the Medicare-covered diabetes you have any of the following risk factors: high blood screening tests. pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Depression screening There is no coinsurance, copayment, or deductible for We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals. an annual depression screening visit.
+Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
 Prior authorization may be required from our plan.
 Referral may be required from your network provider.

-Diabetes self-management training, diabetic services, and supplies
+There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.
+Diabetes self-management training, diabetic services, and supplies You pay \$0 copayment for diabetes monitoring supplies.
 For all people who have diabetes (insulin and non-insulin users).
-Covered services include:
+Covered services include: You pay a 20% coinsurance for therapeutic shoes or inserts.
+Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and There is no coinsurance, copayment or deductible for beneficiaries eligible for the